• Books

 [source]

-Above, Beyti seems to have been running from another meeting, more secret, just to be captured with one of the “Eight Elders of the Communist Party in China”.
-This is a “grill meat restaurant”.
-Famous for it’s charcoal grilled chicken and lamb.
+Above, Beyti seems to have landed from another meeting, more secret, just to be framed with one of the “Eight Elders of the Communist Party in China”.
+“Beyti” is a “grill meat restaurant”, famous for it’s charcoal grilled chicken and lamb.

 “Pilav Üstü Et döneri” – shaved roasted meat cooked on a vertical spit on buttered rice